Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • High stress or anxiety

-How can I tell if I’m experiencing psychosis themes in OCD, and not anxiety, stress, or real signs of psychosis?
+How can I tell if I’m experiencing OCD, anxiety, stress, or real signs of psychosis?

 If you find yourself being overwhelmed by these thoughts, it is important to know that you are not alone.
 Intrusive thoughts of any nature are nearly universal, and it can be difficult for someone dealing with these intrusive thoughts to know the difference between real signs of psychosis and anxiety resulting from these thoughts, especially because they can both cause physical sensations such as headaches, lightheadedness, and difficulty concentrating.